-1.4.3 Bay Area Rapid Transit Silicon Valley Extension
+1.4.4 Bay Area Rapid Transit Silicon Valley Extension

 The BART Silicon Valley Extension involves various transportation improvements in the Silicon Valley Rapid Transit Corridor.
 This corridor extends from the southern boundary of Alameda County in Fremont through Milpitas, San Jose, and Santa Clara.
 The planned improvements include a 16-mile, six-station extension of the existing BART system into Silicon Valley (VTA 2018a).
 The BART Silicon Valley program also includes other related projects and activities required to prepare the rail corridor for BART, such as relocation of existing UPRR tracks and utilities, drainage improvements, and grade separation projects within the alignment that are funded through other sources.
 BART Silicon Valley is being managed by the VTA in cooperation with BART.
 BART Silicon Valley will be constructed in phases.
-Phase I is complete; the Berryessa Extension, extending 10 miles from the Warm Springs Station in Fremont created two new stations: (1) Milpitas Station at the intersection of Montague Expressway and Capitol Avenue, and (2) Berryessa Station between Berryessa and Mabury roads adjacent to the San Jose Flea Market (VTA 2018b, 2018c, 2018d; BART 2020).
-Phase II will extend BART from the Berryessa Extension for approximately 6 miles, ending at-grade in Santa Clara adjacent to the Santa Clara Caltrain Station and Santa Clara University, with three additional stations with belowground concourses and boarding platforms.
-One of the three additional stations would be the San Jose Diridon Station, where passengers would be able to connect to HSR.
+Phase I is the Berryessa Extension, extending 10 miles from the future Warm Springs Station in Fremont and creating two new stations: (1) Milpitas Station at the intersection of Montague Expressway and Capitol Avenue, and (2) Berryessa Station between Berryessa and Mabury roads adjacent to the San Jose Flea Market (VTA 2018b, 2018c, 2018d).
+Phase II will extend BART from the planned Berryessa Extension for approximately 6 miles, ending at-grade in Santa Clara adjacent to the Santa Clara Caltrain Station and Santa Clara University, with three additional stations with belowground concourses and boarding platforms.